New Blood Sciences Laboratory

 Having commenced construction in the Spring of 2022, the new Laboratory at UHK heralds a significant investment into the provision of Laboratory Medicine services in the Southwest of Ireland.

 Based in Tralee, University Hospital Kerry provides healthcare to the population of Kerry and surrounding catchment areas totalling circa 180,000 people.

 Investment in Technology

-The Pathology department in UHK is currently in the tendering process in conjunction with Laboratory Medicine CUH for a fully automated tracked Blood-sciences solution.
+The Pathology department in UHK is currently implementing a fully automated tracked Blood-sciences solution.
 The solution will consist of automated pre-analytics, on-track centrifugation, sample sorting, decapping, recapping, aliquoting and archiving, in addition to an online sample storage unit connected to track.

 The track will ensure the analysis of Clinical chemistry, Immunoassay, and Haematology samples all on the one automated solution.
 This track will be accommodated in the pre-designed Blood-sciences space in the new Pathology laboratory build.
 The area will also accommodate serum protein electrophoresis, autoimmune serology and allergy screening.

 “As a profession we aim to deliver a highly efficient and effective service.
 This significant investment into a state-of-the-art automated solution in a purpose designed new laboratory space will allow us to provide an efficient service to our users and give us scope to expand our services” said Dr. Grace Creedon, Laboratory Manager, Pathology Department at UHK

 The new Laboratory Blood bank space will accommodate two newly commissioned Blood Group analysers and the new Microbiology Laboratory will be designed to accommodate the increased molecular testing developments which have occurred over the past number of years while also accommodating the traditional Microbiology testing equipment and techniques.